department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/background.md

 Before Production use there must be a permanent solution.
 The solution needs address some update problems (e.g. entered-in-error).
 The following are potential candidates

+1. Update-and-Expunge: This model is made available with an updated HAPI Server (6.10.0) that has the ability to disable history.
+However with this version we can't use Wipe-and-Replace as that will result in new id values being assigned at each refresh.
+So Update-and-Expunge is designed.
+Each VIA feed we convert to FHIR and request an update, but the HAPI server is smart enough to notice that nothing changed so it will not update the meta.lastUpdated.
+So we will add to our update the use of the lastSourceSync extension, with todays date/time (now).
+This will force an update.
+Thus after we have fully processed the VIA feed, we can then look for entries older than now that are still active.
+This will most of the time return an empty set, but if it does return resources, we will change them to entered-in-error and update them.
 1. Wipe-and-Replace: Delete the patient's specific Resource (e.g. delete all the Immunizations for this patient) and write using update current data from the VIA refresh -- similar to eVault PHR today.
 The HAPI server notices an update, by business identifier, of a previously deleted resource, so it brings it back to non-deleted.
 Thus after a VIA refresh, only current resources are not-deleted.
 The drawback is that this keeps historic versions, with two versions per refresh, and _lastUpdated is always the refresh time.
 Also, the ones removed are not marked as entered-in-error.
-2. Get VIA updated
+1. Get VIA updated
-3. Get VDIF to expose their data
+1. Get VDIF to expose their data
-4. Get VDIF to expose their data in FHIR form
+1. Get VDIF to expose their data in FHIR form
-5. Use Lighthouse FHIR, and thus have the 24 hour problem
+1. Use Lighthouse FHIR, and thus have the 24 hour problem
-6. Use Lighthouse FHIR, and use a hack for short-term data.
+1. Use Lighthouse FHIR, and use a hack for short-term data.
 Where we only add vitals seen in VIA in the last 24 hours (or some timeframe).
-7. Use HDR
+1. Use HDR
-8. Use CDW somehow
+1. Use CDW somehow
-9. new event service? slack #ves-event-bus
+1. new event service? slack #ves-event-bus
-10. track updates, and notice when a VIA update does not include a record we previously had.
+1.  track updates, and notice when a VIA update does not include a record we previously had.
 This would be very expensive and memory intensive.
 Thus might be something we do only occationally at low compute time.

 ## References